Lion Forge Comics: Catalyst Prime

 Joe Illidge, who began his career at the minority-focused comic publisher Milestone Media in 1993, was hired as Senior Editor to oversee the superhero imprint Catalyst Prime in June 2016.
 In 2017, he told the Washington Post he wanted to focus on diverse characters and creators, but that he did not want the line to be defined by that focus.
 In a listicle of the best Black comics for the Stillwater News-Press, Lawrence Ware praised this line for "its dedication to authentic, three-dimensional portrayals of the lead characters".

 Comics in this line are set in a shared universe where superpowers are triggered by events following an asteroid approaching Earth.
 The initial seven ongoing series in the imprint are Noble, Accell, Superb, Incidentals, Asthonisher, Kino and Summit.
 The next two series were Quincredible and the crossover event Seven Days.

 Magnetic Collection

 Lion Forge acquired Magnetic Press in October 2016 and renamed it the Magnetic Collection.
 The collection is a cross-imprint brand line of curated material.
 Mike Kennedy, Magnetic Press Publisher and President, moved over with the purchase as Creative Director of the Magnetic Collection.
 Some of these titles are A Glance Backward, Doomboy, the Love trilogy, Warship Jolly Roger and Wasted Lands Omnibus.

+Lion Forge Entertainment

+Lion Forge Entertainment (LFE) is an American entertainment company founded in 2019 by David Steward II and based in Los Angeles, California.
+A division of Polarity, the company develops and produces live-action and animated films, television series, and consumer products.
+LFE works with intellectual properties from Lion Forge Comics and also creates original content.
+Its animated productions are released under the Lion Forge Animation label.

+The company’s first project, Hair Love, was released in 2019 alongside The Angry Birds Movie 2 in theaters.
+The short film received positive critical recognition and won the Academy Award for Best Animated Short Film in 2020.